 - to administer and protect our business and this website (including troubleshooting, data analysis, testing, system maintenance, support, reporting and hosting data) for the purposes of provision of administration and IT services, network security, to prevent fraud and in the context of a business reorganisation or group restructuring exercise;

-- to deliver relevant website content, advertisements or other marketing material to you and to measure or understand the effectiveness of advertising we serve to you;
+- to deliver relevant website content, advertisements, marketing emails or other marketing material to you and to measure or understand the effectiveness of advertising we serve to you;

 - to use data analytics to improve our website, products/services, marketing, customer relationships and experiences; and

 - to make suggestions and recommendations to you about products or services that may be of interest to you to develop our products/services and grow our business;